talk-to/NSData-TDTImageMIMEDetection/README.md

 ## Installation

-NSData+ImageMIMEDetection is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+NSData+TDTImageMIMEDetection is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod 'NSData+ImageMIMEDetection', :git => 'git@github.com:talk-to/NSData-ImageMIMEDetection', :tag => '0.1.0'
+    pod 'NSData+TDTImageMIMEDetection', :git => 'git@github.com:talk-to/NSData-TDTImageMIMEDetection', :tag => '0.1.0'

 and then run :

     $ pod install

-Alternatively, import all the source files inside the `NSData+ImageMIMEDetection/` subdirectory into your project.
+Alternatively, import all the source files inside the `NSData+TDTImageMIMEDetection/` subdirectory into your project.

 ## Issues and Feedback

-To report any issues with the library, create an issue on [Github](https://github.com/talk-to/NSData-ImageMIMEDetection/issues).
+To report any issues with the library, create an issue on [Github](https://github.com/talk-to/NSData-TDTImageMIMEDetection/issues).

 For any other feedback or suggestion, contact the maintainers (listed below).